Suiticals/Suity-Bot/record.md

 * Replace `inb` with `ins` `nib` or `nis` where necessary.
 * `price` indicates the price the item is traded at.
 * `screenshot` indicates a link to the screenshot showing the trade.
+[How to use discord as an image host](#Using Discord as an image host)
 * `item` indicates the name of the item being traded.
 If you recieve the `too many search results` error try to refine your item name.
 For example `sant` will bring up all three santa hats while `green santa` will bring up only one.

 ### Example Usage